surge-synthesizer/surge/README.md

 [from our website](https://surge-synthesizer.github.io).
 Surge Synth Team makes regular releases for all supported platforms.**

-**Over 2021, after the succesful release of Surge 1.9, the Surge Synth team undertook an effort to rebuild Surge in JUCE and add a variety of features.
+**Over 2021, after the successful release of Surge 1.9, the Surge Synth team undertook an effort to rebuild Surge in JUCE and add a variety of features.
 This project resulted in the new version of Surge, called 'Surge XT'.
 The head of this repo contains the current version of Surge XT.
 If you are looking to compile a stable production version of Surge, we tag each release, so if you want to compile Surge 1.9, please check out the `release_1.9.0` tag.**